glarue/reciprologs/README.md

 to add the package to a location reachable by your Python installation.

-Otherwise, you can clone the `biogl` repo and source it locally (to run from anywhere, you'll need to add it to your `PYTHONPATH` environmental variable, a process that varies by OS):
+Otherwise, you can clone the `biogl` repo and source it locally (to run from anywhere, you'll need to add it to your `PYTHONPATH` environment variable, a process that varies by OS):

 ```git clone https://github.com/glarue/biogl.git```